RTP Mundo (radio)

-RDP Internacional – Rádio Portugal (abbreviated as RDPi), is an international radio broadcasting station of Rádio e Televisão de Portugal.
+RTP Mundo (formerly RDP Internacional), is an international radio broadcasting station of Rádio e Televisão de Portugal.
 It aims at overseas Portuguese communities in Europe, Africa, South America, North America, India/Middle East as well as East Timor.

 Overview

-RDP Internacional logo from 2004 to 2016.
+RTP Internacional logo from 2004 to 2016.

-RDPi is available worldwide via satellite and Internet, serving most Portuguese-speaking communities in Europe, Africa, North America (United States/ Canada), South America (Brazil), Venezuela and India/Middle East.
+RTP Mundo is available worldwide via satellite and Internet, serving most Portuguese-speaking communities in Europe, Africa, North America (United States/ Canada), South America (Brazil), Venezuela and India/Middle East.
 In Díli (East Timor), RDPi broadcasts also on 105.3 FM, but some programmes are also relayed by Radio Timor Leste, together with local broadcasts.

 RDP International's predecessor, the Serviço de Ondas Curtas da Emissora Nacional, launched shortwave transmissions in 1936, which initially served the Portuguese cod fishing fleet in the waters of Newfoundland and Labrador, but by 1939 its remit was extended to provide information, music and Portuguese-language content to the entire Portuguese Empire.
 An early program was Meia-Hora da Saudade, which in 1939, due to its success, doubled its length and became A Hora da Saudade.

 During the old regime, its shortwave transmitter network began to increase, while the Overseas Broadcasting Center (Centro Emissor Ultramarino or CEU) was created in 1948 with 22 stations and formally opened in 1954, at a time when Portuguese India was put under pressure by the newly-independent India.
 At this time, a dedicated English service started.
 A second mission in Africa started in 1959 to counter Radio Brazzaville's biased news services, which were attracting audiences in Angola and Mozambique, as well as Portuguese populations in Belgian Congo.

 In the early 1960s, CEU broadcast its programs to Portuguese Africa, Guinea and Kenya (in English), India (in English), Portuguese India (in Portuguese and Konkani), Timor, Macao, Brazil, the United States and adjacent islands.
 In Africa, at the height of the Portuguese Colonial War, it countered subversive propaganda from Radio Brazaville and Radio Senegal, which both carried out services in Portuguese, as well as anti-Salazarist Communist radio stations such as Rádio Portugal Livre and Rádio Voz da Liberdade.
-EN produced a program denouncing Communist stations, A verdade é só uma, Rádio Moscovo não fala verdade.
+EN produced a program denouncing Communist stations, A verdade é só uma, Rádio Moscovo não fala verdade (There's only one truth, Radio Moscow doesn't speak it).